Service pages are part of the Services feature and might not be

 - Istio

-- OTEL HTTP server metrics
+- OTel HTTP server metrics

-To enable links to Logs Explorer from your service pages, contact Chronosphere Support and provide the following information:
+To enable links to Logs Explorer from your service pages, contact

 - The name of your organization from your Observability Platform URL.
 For example,

-- The field name in your log data that refers to your service.
+MY_COMPANY.chronosphere.io:443. - The field name in your log data that refers to your service.

 Visualization panels

-Compute metrics panels visualize CPU Usage, Memory Usage, and Network Usage for all pods with metrics tagged for this service.
+Each service displays visualization panels populated with queries for commonly tracked metrics.- Compute metrics panels visualize CPU Usage, Memory Usage, and Network Usage for all pods with metrics tagged for this service.

-RPC panels visualize Requests per second, Errors per second, and Duration P99 (slowest request in the 99th percentile of requests).
+- RPC panels visualize Requests per second, Errors per second, and Duration P99 (slowest request in the 99th percentile of requests).
 Panels with an alert have truncated queries.
 Panels with a warning use a query which took too long.

 Filter metrics

 Service pages support pinned scopes.
 You can filter metrics by labels and their values.
-To view and set scopes for available labels:
+To view and set scopes for available labels:- Click the Pin scope dropdown to display a list of all labels and selectable values for them.

-Click a label value to select it.
-Selecting a value filters all queries in the service page's metrics visualization panels to display only the metrics with those label values.
+- Click a label value to select it.
+Selecting a value filters all queries in the service page’s metrics visualization panels to display only the metrics with those label values.
+Because the dependency map displays services from trace data, selecting scopes doesn’t affect that view.

 Interact with panels

-- Hold the pointer over lines in a chart to view data at that point.
+A service page’s visualization panels display data as time-series line charts, which are interactive.- Hold the pointer over lines in a chart to view data at that point.

 - Click a line to pin the data view at that point.
 Click Show All in the view to toggle between showing only the selected line and all lines at that point in time.